Variables

 • Your code is being read by others

-In many cases, you will be creating variables in many different programming languages for all three of these reasons.
-Let’s go ahead and dive into how to create variable within Python.
+You will often create variables in many different programming languages for all three of the above reasons.
+Let’s go ahead and dive into how to create variables within Python.

 In Python, in order to assign a value to an object we need to use =.
-For example, you might have a number or word that you think is important that you’d like to store to use at a later time like this:
+For example, you might have a number or word that you’d like to store to use at a later time like this:

 # Creating a variable